Find Your Next Holiday

 What you can expect

+The original and still the best French end to end route available!
+Why the best?
+Because it is a straight line route crossing areas of such incredible beauty that no detours are required.
 Diverse landscapes from flat to mountainous, the route takes in quiet roads virtually all the way.
 Discover la France profonde as you travel off the beaten track in this diagonal traverse of France.
 This trip is a true experience with sometimes long days; the emotion when you finally see the thin line of the Mediterranean in the distance is something you will remember for years to come.
 We cross many of France's major rivers and pedal through rural areas, some of them known internationally for their produce.
 A real adventure!
-10 days' cycling; 8 nights half board; two nights bed and breakfast; luggage transport, full back-up and assistance throughout the day.
+10 days' cycling; 7 nights half board (drinks not included); two nights bed and breakfast; luggage transport, full back-up and assistance throughout the day.

 - Brittany Coast with Mont St Michel in the distance